ctools/ctools/doc/source/about.rst

 CGRO/COMPTEL, Fermi/LAT and INTEGRAL/SPI, enabling the exploration of the full gamma-ray energy band, spanning from hundreds of keV to hundreds of TeV.

-The ctools philosophy inherited from ftools consists of providing building blocks that perform well-defined science data analysis tasks, including observation and event selection, binning, sky map creation, source detection, model fitting, spectra, phase curve and light curve generation, and observation
+The ctools philosophy is inherited from ftools and consists of providing building blocks that perform well-defined science data analysis tasks, including observation and event selection, binning, sky map creation, source detection, model fitting, spectra, phase curve and light curve generation, and observation